How Does a Lasting Power of Attorney Work?

-A Property and Financial Affairs LPA can come into effect when the person who made it loses mental capacity, or alternatively it could come into effect as soon as it is.
+A Property and Financial Affairs LPA can come into effect when the person who made it loses mental capacity, or alternatively it could come into effect as soon as it is registered.
 For example, it could be that someone with limited mobility who has mental capacity, wants their attorney to be able to go to the bank for them, or someone living abroad with assets in England or Wales may want their attorney to have the authority to manage these for them.

 Once a Property and Financial Affairs LPA has come into effect, then the attorney will need to show identification to prove that they have the necessary legal authority.
 For accessing bank accounts and other financial assets, it's likely that an attorney would be asked to provide two separate forms of ID.